bmatsuo/go-table/README.md

 Table tests in Go are awesome witout Go-table.
 Why use it?
 ----------------------------------------------------------

-Table driven tests, combined with Go's flexible anonomous type inference are already quite clean and conise even without Go-table.
-Go-table is just trying to squeeze a little more awesomeness out of this testing paradigm.
+Table driven testing, combined with Go's flexible anonomous type inference is already quite clean and conise even without Go-table.
+Go-table is merely trying to squeeze a little more awesomeness out of this Go-friendly testing paradigm.

 Go-table encourages [DRY][] coding.
 The code contained in your test files should only be repetitive in structure (so that writing it is easy).
 Any looping or